Hank Skinner

 Henry Watkins Skinner (April 4, 1962 – February 16, 2023) was an American death row inmate in Texas.
 In 1995, he was convicted of bludgeoning to death his live-in girlfriend, Twila Busby, and stabbing to death her two adult sons, Randy Busby and Elwin Caler.
 On March 24, 2010, twenty minutes before his scheduled execution (second execution date), the U.S. Supreme Court issued a stay of execution to consider the question of whether Skinner could request testing of DNA his attorney chose not to have tested at his original trial in 1994.
 A third execution date for November 9, 2011, was also ultimately stayed by the Texas Court of Criminal Appeals on November 7, 2011.

-On March 6, 2011, the Supreme Court issued an opinion holding that Skinner may sue under 42 U.S.C. § 1983 (see Civil Rights Act of 1871), claiming that Texas' rules for seeking post-conviction DNA testing upon which the judges rely are too narrow or restrictive.
+On March 6, 2011, the Supreme Court issued an opinion holding that Skinner could sue under 42 U.S.C. § 1983 (see Civil Rights Act of 1871), claiming that Texas' rules for seeking post-conviction DNA testing upon which the judges relied were too narrow or restrictive.
 The ruling did not specifically grant Skinner the DNA testing he had been seeking, but on June 1, 2012, the Texas attorney general's office finally agreed to the analysis of the evidence required by the defense.

 On November 14, 2012, the Texas Attorney General's office released an advisory to the Gray County state district court that convicted Skinner advising the court that the DNA testing further implicated Skinner in the Busby family murders.
 Among the findings: Skinner's blood was found in numerous places in the back bedroom where Busby's two sons were murdered.
 Skinner's DNA was also found on the handle of a bloody knife, but along with DNA from one of the sons and an "unknown contributor".
-Skinner's attorney, Rob Owen, has requested additional DNA testing to identify DNA from an "unknown contributor" on the knife and in the back bedroom.
-Additionally, the state lost a bloody jacket found under Twila Busby's arm which Skinner claims belonged to her uncle, Robert Donnell, a convicted felon and accused molester of Twila – Skinner claimed that Donnell is the real killer.
+Skinner's attorney, Rob Owen, requested additional DNA testing to identify DNA from an "unknown contributor" on the knife and in the back bedroom.
+Additionally, the state lost a bloody jacket found under Twila Busby's arm which Skinner claimed belonged to her uncle, Robert Donnell, a convicted felon and accused molester of Twila – Skinner claimed that Donnell was the real killer.